ABOUT THE FELLOWSHIP

-Arcus Fellows will be selected by a CED committee which includes faculty, staff, and alumni practitioners in social justice fields.
-Selections of our third cohort of Arcus Fellows will take place in the spring of 2023.
+Arcus Fellows are a selected by a CED committee that includes faculty, staff, and alums who are practitioners in social justice fields.

-- You must be a prospective applicant who applies to a UC Berkeley College of Environmental Design Master’s Program by the fall 2022 deadline (joint degrees applicants as well as MRED+D and MDes students are eligible)
+- You must be apply to a UC Berkeley College of Environmental Design master’s program by the fall 2023 deadline

-- You must be a U.S. Citizens, an applicant with a permanent residence, or a prospective applicant with DACA or refugee status to apply
+- You must be a U.S. citizen, have permanent residence, or have DACA or refugee status

 - You must fill out the FAFSA by your intended program’s deadline so that the UC Berkeley Financial Aid Office has your information on file